facebookresearch/home-robot/docs/network.md

 Note that ROS will be installed in following steps as a part of our conda environment.

 *Network access and code development.* Internet access is crucial to software development.
-We expect that either this router will have internet access, or that (on a corporate or academic network), the workstation will have two network connections, and you will use the [hardware code sync instructions](docs/hardware.md) to push code changes to the robot if necessary.
+We expect that either this router will have internet access, or that (on a corporate or academic network), the workstation will have two network connections, and you will use the [hardware development instructions](docs/hardware_development.md) to push code changes to the robot if necessary.
 In general, though, you should not need to make changes to code on the stretch.
 If on a corporate or academic network you may find it useful to buy a USB ethernet adapter to allow your workstation to have two network connections (for example, [this adapter](https://www.amazon.com/USB-Ethernet-Adapter-Gigabit-Switch/dp/B09GRL3VCN/) on amazon).

 ### Terminal Setup